Walgreens-LSG/LSG_React/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Launch Storybook
+## Storybook Build

-Simply run this command in the terminal
+Builds of Storybook for deployment are created using either the commands:
 ```
-yarn storybook
+yarn build-storybook
+# or
+npm run build-storybook
 ```
+The static files must be saved in the a folder title '/docs' for GitHub pages deployment.